drhsqlite/fossil-mirror/www/rebaseharm.md

 in the pre-existing code that you need to fix in order for work on that feature to proceed.
-You could choose to switch briefly back to the parent branch, develop the fix there, check it in, then merge the parent back up to the feature branch in order to continue work, but that’s distracting.
-If the fix isn’t for a critical bug, fixing it on the parent branch can wait, so it’s better to maintain your mental working state by fixing the problem in place on the feature branch, then check the fix in on the feature branch, resume work on the feature, and later merge that fix down into the parent branch along with the feature.
+You could choose to switch briefly back to the parent branch, develop the fix there, check it in, then merge the parent back up to the feature branch in order to continue work, but that's distracting.
+If the fix isn't for a critical bug, fixing it on the parent branch can wait, so it's better to maintain your mental working state by fixing the problem in place on the feature branch, then check the fix in on the feature branch, resume work on the feature, and later merge that fix down into the parent branch along with the feature.